 Participants were paid to participate in an online version of the children's game of "Telephone".
 The instructions stated that they would be imitating nonverbal sounds and that they should try to reproduce the message as accurately as possible.
 Participants in this online study listened to 4 messages and recorded 4 imitations from their homes or offices using their personal recording equipment (usually a built-in microphone).
 Participants received one message from each of the four categories of sounds drawn at random such that participants were unlikely to hear the same person more than once.

 Imitations were monitored as they were received by an experimenter.
-The purpose of this monitoring was to catch any gross errors in recording before they were passed on to the next generation of imitators.
+The purpose of monitoring was to catch any gross errors in recording before they were passed on to the next generation of imitators.
 For example, most sounds required trimming the recording more closely to the vocalization--removing mouse clicks and other ambient sounds--before it was suitable for the next generation.
 Sounds were also prevented from being reproduced if the imitator violated the rules of the experiment, e.g., by saying something in English.

 Matching imitations to seeds

-Participants listened to imitations and guessed which of four possible sounds the imitation most closely resembled.
 Each participant was assigned (between-subject) 4 different seed sounds as choices in a 4AFC task.
 On each trial, they listened to an imitation, and decided which of the 4 seed sounds they thought the imitation most closely resembled.
 They did not receive any feedback on their performance.
-We tested three types of matching questions all concerning the relationship between the imitation and the four seed sounds serving as the options in the 4AFC task (Fig. 2).
+We tested three types of matching questions that differed according to the relationship between the imitation and the four seed sounds serving as the options in the 4AFC task (Fig. 2).

 Three types of matching questions depicted in relation to the original set of 16 seed sounds.
 For each question, participants listened to a sample imitation (orange circle) and had to guess which of 4 sound choices (green circles) they thought the person was trying to imitate.
 (Top) True seed questions contained the actual seed that generated the imitation in the choices, and the distrator seeds were sampled from different categories.
 (Middle) Category match questions also used distractor sounds from different categories but the correct seed was not the actual seed, but a different sound within the same category.
 (Bottom) Specific match questions pitted the actual seed against the other seeds within the same category.